vippsas/vipps-checkout/vipps-checkout-api-migration-v3.md

 ### CallbackUrl

-callbackUrlPrefix has been replaced by callbackUrl so that you send in the whole url where you want the "Payment Completed" callback.
+callbackUrlPrefix has been replaced by callbackUrl so that you send in the whole url to where you want the "Payment Completed" callback.

 ### Strongly typed fields